Facial Reduction and Partial Polyhedrality

 \section{Acknowledgements}

-We thank the referees for the detailed feedback we were given.
+We thank the referees and the associate editor for the detailed feedback we were given.
 The article benefited greatly from it and, in particular, the 2nd referee motivated the discussion in Section \ref{sec:tight} and suggested the first instance in Appendix \ref{app:ex}, for which we are grateful. }